As an Amazon Associate I earn from qualifying purchases.

 - Only one person on steering: The biggest cause of a fight on any pedal boat is who is getting to steer, as there is only one handle in the middle.
 We recommend that the older person is steering as it can be tiring to constantly paddle and focus on where you are heading.

 - Make sure it is pointing straight: This is a mistake that many make on their first try pedaling; they don’t go straight when they start.
-Making the boat veer to random sides or even going backward instead of going deeper onto the water.
+Making the boat veer to random sides or even go backward instead of going deeper into the water.

 - Start pedaling: Once everyone is on the boat and the steering has been sorted, it is time to start pedaling.
 You don’t need to pedal as fast as you can, but providing a steady beat to pedal with will allow you to comfortably see the dam, lake, or ocean around you.

 Can One Person Use A Pedal Boat (Alone)?